 Obama Last Transatlanticist?

-Will Barack Obama turn out to be the last transatlantic US president?
-So much Nicholas Kitchen wonders at The Washington Note.
+Will Barack Obama turn out to be the last transatlantic American president?
+Nicholas Kitchen wonders in The Washington Note.
 Although his wind of change met the approval of nearly all of Europe, a series of diplomatic gaffes and mishaps has strained relations, he claims.

-The Obama Administration supposedly downgraded ties with Britain from a “special relationship” to a “special partnership”—whatever the difference there might be.
-As James previously argued though, such a downgrading is not unnatural: Britain simply isn’t the global power it used to be, not in economic nor in military terms and the US has little reason to pretend otherwise.
-Kitchen seems to consider it a failure nevertheless.
+The Obama Administration supposedly downgraded ties with Britain from a “special relationship” to a “special partnership” — whatever the difference there might be.
+As James Pritchett has argued, such a downgrading is not unnatural: Britain simply isn’t the global power it used to be, not in economic nor in military terms and the United States have little reason to pretend otherwise.
+Kitchen seems to consider it a failure nonetheless.

 And it’s not just Britain that Obama managed to upset.
-No, Merkel and Sarkozy expressed their “annoyance” with his administration’s “attitude towards sensitive historical anniversaries” apparently.
+No, Angela Merkel and Nicolas Sarkozy expressed their “annoyance” with his administration’s “attitude toward sensitive historical anniversaries” apparently.
 According to Kitchen these “diplomatic contretemps” were the products of a serious divide:

 [O]ver the best response to the financial crisis and in particular the issue of regulation of complex financial services instruments, with Mirek Topolanek using the Czech Republic’s presidency of the European Union to describe American bailouts and stimulus policies as “the road to hell”.